ProticM/vue-gridmultiselect/docs/guide/examples.md

 - __item__ - Custom template for the item
 - __selectedItem__ - Custom template for the selected item
+- __selectedItemDetails__ - Custom template for the selected item details section
 - __itemsFooter__ - The additional section below the items section
 - __selectedItemsFooter__ - The additional section below the selected items section